brianburton/java-immutable-collections/README.md

 There are two possible states for a `NotNull` object:

 - `Empty` indicates no value is stored within the `NotNull`.
 The `unsafeGet` methods cannot be called on these objects but all others can be called safely.
 - `Full` indicates a non-null value is stored within the `NotNull`.
 All methods can be called on these objects.

-NotNull should be used when a value might not exist.
+NotNull should be used when a value might not exist or might be null.
 For example as the result of a database query for a single object.
 Once you have a NotNull value you can call the `map` method with a lambda that transforms the value (if one exists).
 The transformed value can be of the same or another type.
 If your lambda returns another NotNull you should use the `flatMap` method to "unwrap" the resulting value.

 ````
 // simplified class for illustration - normally you'd use getters